American Anthem

-American Anthem is a 1986 American sports drama film directed by Albert Magnoli and starring Mitch Gaylord and Janet Jones.
+American Anthem is a 1986 American sports drama film directed by Albert Magnoli, starring Mitch Gaylord and Janet Jones.
 The film was produced by Lorimar Motion Pictures and released in North America by Columbia Pictures.

 Plot

-Football player turned gymnast Steve Tevere seeks to join the United States Olympic gymnastics team.
-Gaylord was a member of the gold-medal U.S. men's gymnastics team at the 1984 Summer Olympics.
+Steve Tevere, a football player turned gymnast, seeks to join the United States Olympic gymnastics team.
+Mitch Gaylord, who portrays Tevere, was a member of the gold medal-winning U.S. men's gymnastics team at the 1984 Summer Olympics.